norlinga/essays/testing-journey.md

 Before starting another feature in red-green development I would get the test suite to green, then start over with more red.

 If I pedanticly red-green every feature in this essay... we're going to be here for a while.
-Your job as the reader, from here on, is to presume that I'm doing red-green, even when I show the code all at once.
+Your job as the reader, from here on, is to presume that I'm doing red-green even when I show the code all at once.

 ## Adding a Feature